- AT MY EMERGENCY DENTIST WE:

-- offer a first EMERGENCY DENTAL VISIT for ONLY $349* which includes a consultation, x-rays, a tooth extraction or a surface filling.
-Excludes wisdom tooth removal
+Book your first EMERGENCY DENTAL VISIT for $349* which includes a consultation, x-rays, a tooth extraction or a surface filling.

 Our Treatments